5.

 A

-great deal about the interests of Charles can be found in this announcement
+great deal of information about the interests of Charles can be found in this announcement

 about an upcoming Torch Club meeting in April 1938.
 Charles